-A log set installed in a fireplace of the same width (example: 24 inch log set in a 24 inch wide fireplace) will look cramped.
-There won't be enough room for standard valve.
+A log set installed in a fireplace of the same width (example: 24-inch log set in a 24-inch wide fireplace) will look cramped.
+There won't be enough room for a standard valve.

 Using a slightly smaller log set (example: 18-inch log set in a 24-inch wide fireplace) will look more natural and leave room for add-on components.

 Certain gas log sets offer a millivolt valve.
 This is a valve with a standing pilot that allows you to use a remote control or wall switch to turn on your gas logs.
 The millivolt valves do not require an external power source and will still work even during a power outage.

 Some of the gas burner ignition options in these log sets state that they are ANSI certified.
 This means that they meet the Z21.60 standard of quality for decorative gas fire features.
 Many jurisdictional fire code standards require this standard.
 Most other products meet the ANSI Z21.84 standard.
 Always check with your installer as to what standards you must meet for your location.